What questions do you have?

 In this 37-minute message, Pastor Marty Voltz helps us hear the invitation from the Lord ringing out from the book of Hosea: “Return to me.”
 In this powerful short message, you will be moved by the character of God revealed to us in Hosea, and drawn to love and trust him more.

 As you read through Hosea, you might come across words and ideas that are foreign to you.
 Here are a few definitions you will want to know!
-Note that this dictionary was created for the New International Version (NIV) translation of the Bible.
+Note that this dictionary was created for the New International Version (NIV) Bible.

 Sexual union between a man and a woman when either or both of them are married to someone else.
 Adultery is a sin.